 - Growing pains prompt demand for other services

 The latter is a key opportunity.
 I can think of one consumer products company that rapidly exploded from being a regional player to a national powerhouse.
 Their supply chain went from a few people in a warehouse to a multi-site network and a customer service group.
 Rather than hire a VP and build the operation themselves, they placed all of the business with their existing logistics partner.
-This quickly grew into a massive profitable relationship.
+The operating profit margin for the account rose steadily as the unit operating expenses were reduced with scale.
+This quickly grew into a massive relationship.

 The key to this strategy is accurately identifying customers who are growing quickly and investing appropriately.
 Most businesses do this by accident, stumbling into a few opportunities via blind luck.
 What if we trained reps to seek out these opportunities?